wolz-CODElife/web3-bounties/README.md

 # Web3 Bounties

 ## Getting Started 🏁
 Welcome to the Web3 Bounties repository!
-This space is dedicated to curating a list of web3 bug bounty programs that offer rewards in cash, NFTs, swags, and more.
-If you're a security researcher or ethical hacker looking to contribute to the decentralized future, you're in the right place.
+This space is dedicated to curating a list of web3 bounty programs that offer rewards in cash, NFTs, swags, and more.
+If you're a developer, content creator, designer or even influencer looking to contribute to the decentralized future, you're in the right place.

 Before you go too far, don't forget to star this repository 🌟.